 6. Gevulde Koek is the best Dutch treat, ever

 A gevulde koek is a delicious traditional Dutch cookie with rich almonds filling.
 Gevulde koek is a standard cookie in a classic Dutch bakery.
 Recommended bakeries in Amsterdam are the bakeries from Simon Meijsen.
 There is one between Museum Square and Vondelpark (Van Baerlestraat).

 In a general supermarket, you will find gevulde koek alongside Amsterdammertjes and Kano’s.
 Basically these cookies have the same ingredients as Gevulde Koek, but they have a different shape.
 These Dutch treats are for sale as packaged products in local supermarkets.

 7. Tompoes, at Bakker Dekker and Hema

 Tompoes is the Dutch version of what the French would call mille-feuille or Napoleon.

 This Dutch treat is a little difficult to eat though.
 It’s a puff pastry with a cream filling with a top layer of icing.
 The icing is usually orange at Kingsday.

 Get this Dutch treat an old fashioned bakery or pastry shop.
 Bakker Dekker does not bake nice bread, but they have the best tompouce in Amsterdam.
 Hema also sells a smaller variant, which is pretty good.

 8. Poffertjes are back

 Poffertjes are smaller and much lighter than pancakes.
 This delicious Dutch treat must be eaten fresh and warm, served with butter and powdered sugar.

-Poffertjes were common to bake and serve on a children’s birthday party but nowadays poffertjes are back.
+Poffertjes were common to bake and serve at a children’s birthday party but nowadays poffertjes are back.
 In winter, street stands sell hot poffertjes.
 And they are also very popular at culinary events in Amsterdam.

 There are also so many poffertjes and pancake restaurants in Amsterdam.
 Find them on the map above.